Hurricane Greta–Olivia: Impact

 At Greta's final landfall in Belize, the highest sustained winds were 55 mph in Belize City, with gusts to 115 mph at Dangriga near the landfall location.
 On the offshore Ambergris Caye, winds reached 60 mph, and there was heavy rainfall.
 On Half Moon Caye, the hurricane damaged the base of a lighthouse and knocked over several coconut trees.
 Along the Belize Barrier Reef, the hurricane downed palm trees and produced high waves, with significant wave heights of about 33 ft along Carrie Bow Caye.
 On the mainland, storm tides in Dangriga were 6 to 7 ft above normal, which did not cause much flooding.
 The strong winds destroyed 50 houses there and unroofed a further 75, including damage to the hospital.
 There were also disruptions to power and water service.
 About 90% of the grapefruit crop was destroyed, and 50% of the orange crop was lost.
 Tides were 2 to 4 ft above normal in Belize City, which caused flooding in conjunction with swollen rivers.
 The United States embassy was flooded with about one foot of mud.
 There was little damage in the city, although a tornado in Belize City that damaged four houses and flipped over a truck.
 During the storm, the Belize International Airport was closed.
 Farther inland, strong winds caused heavy damage at Guanacaste National Park.
 Damage throughout Belize was estimated at $25 million (1978 USD), and there were four deaths.
 Three of the deaths were on offshore islands in areas without radios, and the other was due to electrocution.

 Aftermath

 Following the storm damage in Honduras, the country requested help from the United States.
 The Tactical Air Command had sent two squadrons to Central America in the middle of 1978, and in response to the request from Honduras, two aircraft delivered over 100000 lb of cots, water, and generators; the units also deployed a 13–person crew who specialized in disaster relief.
 The aid was distributed by the Military of Honduras.

 In late October 1978, the United Methodist Church sent books and other supplies via aircraft to Belize, after a youth group rode out the storm there and desired to help residents.
 Despite the hurricane damage, the economy of Belize continued to grow after Greta struck, including an increase in banana production.

-The World Meteorological Organization and the National Hurricane Center list Greta in the retired hurricane name list.
+On account of the damage caused by the hurricane in the Atlantic basin, the name Greta was retired in the spring of 1979 by the regional hurricane committee of the World Meteorological Organization.
+It will never again be used to name a tropical system in the basin.